-Tom Yam stalls offer a standardized menu.
+Tom Yam stalls and restaurants usually offer a standardized menu.

 There is a selection of different types of Nasi Goreng (fried rice): Nasi Goreng Kampung, Nasi Goreng Cina, Nasi Goreng USA, Nasi Goreng Kerabu and others Nasi Pattaya (fried rice wrapped in egg), Nasi Padprik white rice (nasi putih) with meat (chicken, beef, squid, prawn) in different makings: masak merah (tomato sauce), kicap (soy sauce), pedas (chili sauce) and others mixed vegetables (sayur campur), Kailan, Kailan Ikan Masin (kailan vegetable with salty fish) noodles (choice of mee, bihun, kuetiau) in different styles of making: fried (goreng), soup, tom yum soup and others and of course tom yum with the choice of adding chicken (ayam), beef (daging), seafood, or mixed (campur) Some stalls also offer fried fish and other seafood.